 - 1.1 The Human Rights Act 1998 gave effect in UK law to the rights set out in the European Convention on Human Rights (ECHR).
 Amongst the qualified rights is a person's right to respect for their private and family life, home and correspondence, as provided for by Article 8 of the ECHR.
-It is Article 8 that is most likely to be engaged when public authorities seek to obtain private information about a person by means of surveillance. - 1.2 Part II of the Regulation of Investigatory Powers 2000 Act (as amended) ('RIPA') provides a statutory framework under which covert surveillance activity undertaken by the Council can be authorised and conducted compatibly with Article 8 and the Data Protection Act 2018. - 1.3 Surveillance, for the purpose of the RIPA, includes monitoring, observing or listening to persons, their movements, conversations or other activities and communications.
-It may be conducted with or without the assistance of a surveillance device and includes the recording of any information obtained. - 1.4 The Employment Practices Code provides a framework under which surveillance activity of employees can be authorised and conducted compatibly with Article 8 and the Data Protection Act 2018. - 1.5 Surveillance is covert if, and only if, it is carried out in a manner calculated to ensure that any persons who are subject to the surveillance are unaware that it is or may be taking place. - 1.6 The Council may authorise the use of Directed Surveillance or the use of Covert Human Intelligence Sources (CHISs) pursuant to RIPA. - Directed Surveillance is covert surveillance that is not intrusive\ but is carried out in relation to a specific investigation or operation in such a manner as is likely to result in the obtaining of private information about any person (other than by way of an immediate response to events or circumstances such that it is not reasonably practicable to seek authorisation under the 2000 Act.
+It is Article 8 that is most likely to be engaged when public authorities seek to obtain private information about a person by means of surveillance. - 1.2 Part II of the Regulation of Investigatory Powers 2000 Act provides a statutory framework under which covert surveillance activity undertaken by the Council can be authorised and conducted compatibly with Article 8 and the Data Protection Act 2018. - 1.3 Surveillance, for the purpose of the Regulation of Investigatory Powers Act 2000, includes monitoring, observing or listening to persons, their movements, conversations or other activities and communications.
+It may be conducted with or without the assistance of a surveillance device and includes the recording of any information obtained. - 1.4 The Employment Practices Code provides a framework under which surveillance activity of employees can be authorised and conducted compatibly with Article 8 and the Data Protection Act 2018. - 1.5 Surveillance is covert if, and only if, it is carried out in a manner calculated to ensure that any persons who are subject to the surveillance are unaware that it is or may be taking place. - 1.6 Specifically, covert surveillance may be authorised under the 2000 Act if it is either intrusive or directed: - Intrusive surveillance is covert surveillance that is carried out in relation to anything taking place on residential premises or in any private vehicle (and that involves the presence of an individual on the premises or in the vehicle or is carried out by a means of a surveillance device); - Directed surveillance is covert surveillance that is not intrusive but is carried out in relation to a specific investigation or operation in such a manner as is likely to result in the obtaining of private information about any person (other than by way of an immediate response to events or circumstances such that it is not reasonably practicable to seek authorisation under the 2000 Act. - 1.7 The grounds on which local authorities can rely to authorise directed surveillance are narrower than those available to the police or security services.
+A local authority can only authorise directed surveillance of a member of the public if the designated person believes such surveillance is necessary and proportionate for the purpose of preventing or detecting crime.